CyVerse-learning-materials/foss-2020/CyVerse/de-data-manage.rst

  - Try a simple search for the word "maize"
  - Try an advanced search for attribute = subject and value = maize
- - Other options to be covered on Thursday:
+ - Other options to be covered on Tuesday:
  	- `bulk metadata application <https://wiki.cyverse.org/wiki/display/DEmanual/Using+Metadata+in+the+DE#UsingMetadataintheDE-Addingbulkmetadatatomultiplefilesorfolders>`_
 	- `metadata templates <https://wiki.cyverse.org/wiki/display/DEmanual/Using+Metadata+in+the+DE#UsingMetadataintheDE-Usingmetadatatemplates>`_